hachibu/exploring-javascript-tagged-template-strings/src/transcript.md

 What are tagged template strings?

-This is a terrible analogy (then why even mention it?), but a tagged template string is like a burrito (okay, I'm listening).
+This is a terrible analogy, but a tagged template string is like a burrito.
+Stay with me...

-*Demonstrate by wrapping previous prop in a tortilla with a piece of paper that says function on it.*

 Essentially, a burrito is a bunch of familiar ingredients wrapped in a tortilla to form something new and delicious.
 A tagged template string is basically a burrito made out of a function and a template string.

+*Demonstrate by wrapping previous prop in a tortilla with a piece of paper that says function on it.*

 Let's take a look at a real-life example of a tagged template string.